Anti-Heroin Act of 1924: Repeal of Anti-Heroin Act

 The 1924 United States public law was repealed by the enactment of Comprehensive Drug Abuse Prevention and Control Act on October 27, 1970.

 World Conference on Narcotic Education

 The League of Nations and United States began participating in world narcotic conferences in the early 1900s.
-In 1924, United States House of Representatives passed a resolution for international conferences better known as The Hague Opium Convention.
+In 1924, United States House of Representatives passed a resolution for international conferences better known as the Second International Opium Convention.

-In 1926, 69th United States Congress held hearings on a House resolution for the United States participation in the first narcotic education conference to be conducted in Philadelphia, Pennsylvania from July 5 to July 9, 1926.
+In 1926, 69th United States Congress held hearings concerning a House resolution for the participation in the first narcotic education conference held in the United States.
+The Benjamin Franklin Hotel sponsored the narcotic education event in Philadelphia, Pennsylvania from July 5 to July 9, 1926.

-In the early 1930s, the World Conference on Narcotic Education meetings were held at the Hotel McAlpin in New York City, New York where the 31st President of the United States Herbert Hoover issued public statements stressing narcotic drugs as a "fearful menace" and a "menace to society".
+In the early 1930s, the World Conference on Narcotic Education meetings were held at the Hotel McAlpin in New York City, New York.
+The 31st President of the United States Herbert Hoover issued public statements at the controlled substance education occasion stressing narcotic drugs as a "fearful menace" and a "menace to society".

+In 1944, the 78th United States Congress passed a joint resolution supporting the purposes of the International Opium Conferences.
+The United States congressional motion reciprocated an urgency for the limitations on the production of opium to amounts required for strictly medicinal and scientific purposes.